zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 export interface INotificationManager {
     // (undocumented)
     multipleNotify: (config: NotificationConfig[]) => void;
-    // Warning: (ae-forgotten-export) The symbol "NotificationConfig" needs to be exported by the entry point lib.d.ts
-    //
     // (undocumented)
     notify: (config: NotificationConfig) => void;
-    // Warning: (ae-forgotten-export) The symbol "AudioNotificationConfig" needs to be exported by the entry point lib.d.ts
-    //
     // (undocumented)
     playSound: (config: AudioNotificationConfig) => void;
-    // Warning: (ae-forgotten-export) The symbol "PopupNotificationConfig" needs to be exported by the entry point lib.d.ts
-    //
     // (undocumented)
     showPopup: (config: PopupNotificationConfig) => void;
 }